markgw/uh-nlp2021/docs/week34/index.md

-# Week 3: Finite-State Methods and Statistical NLP
+# Weeks 3-4: Finite-State Methods and Statistical NLP

 Carry out all the exercises below and submit your answers [on Moodle](https://moodle.helsinki.fi/course/view.php?id=44338).